igormjalves/weather-api/README.md

 # Weather API

-Java API using Spring Boot, consisting in a weather Data API collected from a Open Weather API using a scheduled task.
+Java API using Spring Boot, consisting in a weather Data API collected from [Open Weather API](https://openweathermap.org/api) using a scheduled task.
 It is also possible to consult weather records by period.

 ## Table of Contents